Computational-Mechanics-Material-Models/CBL-preprocesser/readme.md

 <summary>Step 4: Supporting Packages</summary>

-The Wood Workbench also requires the Triangle python package installed to the FreeCAD environment.
+The Wood Workbench also requires the Triangle and Shapely python packages installed to the FreeCAD environment.

 * Navigate to **C:\Program Files\FreeCAD 0.21\bin** and open a terminal at this location.
-* Run ``.\python.exe -m pip install triangle``
+* Run ``.\python.exe -m pip install triangle shapely``

 </details>